2023–2024 Performance Competitions Guidelines

 - The assigned rehearsal and performance times are final and cannot be changed.

-- No changes in repertoire are allowed following submission of the application.
+- No changes in repertoire are allowed following submission of the registration.
 Repertoire must remain the same for all three levels of the competition (State, Division, National).

-- All repertoire listed on the application must be prepared at all levels of the competition (State, Division, National).
+- All repertoire listed on the registration must be prepared at all levels of the competition (State, Division, National).

 - Programs may be over or under the performance time limit.
 Programs over the time limit at any level of the competition will be cut at the judges' discretion.